What is 3G

 What is UDDI

-Universal Description, Discovery, and Integration (UDDI) is an XML-based standard for describing, publishing, and finding Web
+Universal Description, Discovery, and Integration (UDDI) is an XML-based

 services.
 UDDI is a specification for a distributed registry of Web services.